Masterharsh26/Chrome-Extension-DSA-Problem-Bookmarker/README.md

 **AZ Problem Tracker** is a custom-built Chrome extension designed to help students easily bookmark and manage coding problems on maang.in website.
 It simplifies the learning process by allowing users to track their problem-solving progress directly within the browser.

 This project is a practical introduction to Chrome extension development, covering core concepts such as:
-   ->manifest.json configuration.
+→ manifest.json configuration
-   ->Working with Chrome Storage APIs.
+→ Working with Chrome Storage APIs
-   ->Injecting and managing content scripts.
+→ Injecting and managing content scripts
-   ->DOM manipulation and event handling.
+→ DOM manipulation and event handling

 ->With this extension, users can:
     Bookmark problems for later review.